 Italy funds the ILO through:

-- Voluntary core funding contributions provided by eight ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
-Between 2015 and 2018, Italy's contribution totaled more than US$ 900,000.
+- Voluntary core funding contributions provided by eight ILO funding partners as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities. .
+Between 2018 and 2022, Italy contributed more than US$ 1.4 million.

-- Yearly contributions to the ILO’s International Training Centre (ITC) averaged more than US$ 10.8 million between 2015 and 2018
+- Yearly contributions to the ILO’s International Training Centre (ITCILO) totalled US$ 10.8 million between 2018 and 2022.

 Italy’s support to ILO interventions